What is an AHT analysis?

 - Time added to an interaction each time the category is detected

-- Volume of the category in the analyzed set of interactions
+- Volume of the total category hits found in analysis

 - Summary of the impact of the selected category on handle time.
 Click on a category in the analysis to display its summary